Consent Handling in TORCH

 TORCH retrieves a consent key from the CRTDL

-For a batch all patient Consent resources are fetched from the FHIR server.
+For a batch all Consent resources are fetched per patient from the FHIR server.

 For the current extraction request the valid consent records are identified based on: